edraj/dmart/readme.md

 DMART is a low-code information inventory platform (aka content registry/repository) that is able to assimilate various types of data (structured, unstructured and binary).
 It allows you to treat your valuable data assets as commodity; where you can cleanly author, share and extend.
 Thus valuable data assets can be maintained as the mastered version and act as the single source of truth.

+## The problem DMART attempts to solve

+Valuable information (orginzational and indivual) is getting out of control!

+- Information is dispersed overy too many systems requiring multiple access contexts.
+- Difficult to consolidate and link for consumption, insights, reporting and dashboards
+- Locked to vendors or application-specific data-formats
+- Chaotic and hard to discover / search the data piling up over the years
+- Difficult to master, dedup, backup, archive and restore.
+- Difficult to protect and secure

 ## Top highlights ...

 - **Data-as-a-Service** : Backbone data store where the data assets get declared and used across multiple applications and microservices.
 The data assets are declared in the logical and business representation rather than classical RDBMS (physical).